 Gurez, the gateway to the famous Silk Route to Central Asia

-An isolated valley located high in the Himalayas in the northern part of Jammu and Kashmir, Gurez or Gurais is about 86 kilometers from Bandipore and 123 kilometers from Srinagar.
-At about 8,000 feet above sea level, Gurez is surrounded by snow-capped mountains and blessed with a diverse fauna and wildlife which include the Himalayan brown bear and the snow leopard.
+An isolated valley located high in the Himalayas in the northern part of Kashmir, Gurez or Gurais is about 86 kilometers from Bandipore and 123 kilometers from Srinagar.
+At about 8,000 feet above sea level, Gurez is surrounded by snow-capped mountains and blessed with diverse fauna and wildlife which include the Himalayan brown bear and the snow leopard.
 The Kishanganga or Neelum river (famous for its crystal clear blue water) flows through the valley and during that time, it was in the eye of a storm over the Kishanganga Hydel Power Project.
-Known as Gorai in the local Shina language, in olden days Gurez used to be a gateway to the famous Silk Route across central Asia and the Dard people of the valley spoke Shina language, which they derived from their ancestral connection with Gilgit valley (presently in Pakistan).
-In fact, the road to Gilgit runs right through Gurez and historically, it used to be a part of the ancient Dardistan Because of the distinguished heritage, Gurez is also an important archaeological site and before the Partition of Kashmir, it used to be a popular destination among foreign tourists.
+Known as Gorai in the local Shina language, in the olden days Gurez used to be a gateway to the famous Silk Route across Central Asia and the Dard people of the valley spoke Shina language, which they derived from their ancestral connection with Gilgit valley (presently in Pakistan).
+In fact, the road to Gilgit runs right through Gurez and historically, it used to be a part of ancient Dardistan Because of the distinguished heritage, Gurez is also an important archaeological site and before the Partition of Kashmir, it used to be a popular destination among foreign tourists.

 Franklin Roosevelt visited Gurez and so did Indira Gandhi with her father